 Beginning with portability, the Evo is watertight, and that I discovered folding and unfolding it for a reasonably straightforward job.
 In typical drone style, it features a propeller on every corner.

-You’ve got the entire body of this drone in the middle, and in the front, you get two cameras to the drone navigation.
+You’ve got the entire body of this drone in the middle, and in the front, you get two cameras for the drone navigation.
 And under those, there is the primary 12MP camera for photography and videography.

 - 40 MINUTES OF STABLE FLIGHT TIME: From inspecting electrical cell towers to surveying property lines, the EVO II was designed to provide enough flight time to capture all the data needed.